Management and Conservation

 The Wildlife Drive and trails are open from sunrise to sunset with an entrance pass or fee.
-Federal Passes are available at the Fee Booth and Tarpon Bay Explorers.
+Federal Passes are available at the Fee Booth, Nature Store and Tarpon Bay Explorers.

 The Refuge is open for nature photography, wildlife observation, fishing, environmental education and interpretation.
 To protect the natural resources of the Refuge and to provide all visitors with a safe and enjoyable wildlife experience, please observe all Refuge signs and regulations in handouts and brochures.